zmike/zmike.github.io/_posts/2023-01-27-through-the-loop.md

 <hakzsam> I'm trying
 ```

 Like a true graphics hero, that hack was delivered just in time for me to run it through the blogginator.
+What kinds of gains would be had from this untested mystery patch?

+`slow.foz` was now down to 0.03 ms (30546 ns).